Pauline Pearce: Liberal Democrats

 After her Heroine of Hackney fame, Pearce was approached by multiple British political parties.
 Despite coming from a staunchly Labour family, and not having voted in the previous three elections, Pearce joined the Liberal Democrats in 2012.

 On 3 May 2012, she contested a local by-election in the Hackney Central ward of Hackney London Borough Council, coming third with 15.3% of the vote.
 Her campaign opposed the coalition government's spending cuts, called for more community centres and opposed the use of water cannons and CS gas by riot police.

 Pearce intended to stand in the Liberal Democrat presidential election of 2014.
 She withdrew from the election in August 2014, accusing the party of "underhand racism" and "Neanderthal views on diversity": she claimed that senior party figures would not support her as a result of her previous criminal conviction.

 In the 2015 general election, Pearce contested the constituency of Hitchin and Harpenden.
 She came fourth with 8.1% of the vote.

-At the party's conference in Autumn 2016, Pearce proposed a motion to commit the Liberal Democrats against nationalism, racism and the far-right.
+At the party's conference in Autumn 2016, Pearce proposed a motion to commit the Liberal Democrats to oppose nationalism, racism and the far-right.
 The motion was passed.

 In December 2016, Pearce was elected onto the Federal Board of the Liberal Democrats.

 In the 2017 general election, Pearce contested the constituency of Barking.
 She came fifth with 1.3% of the vote.

 In December 2017, Pearce was selected to stand as the party's candidate in the Mayor of Hackney election by a unanimous vote of local party members.
 Her campaign prioritised her opposition to Brexit and tackling knife crime, for which she proposed a Violence Reduction Unit modelled on that in Scotland.
 At the election on 3 May 2018, she came fourth with 7.5% of the vote.
 On the same day, Pearce contested the Brownswood ward of Hackney; she came fourth with 8.7% of the vote.